jacksight/xina520_official_jailbreak/FIXES.md

 - Update to XinaA15 `1.1.6.2`
 - Try the fixes listed above.

+# Why does XinaA15 respring & show colored Chinese text at the top?
+- You have are currently in safe mode: Tap the text to respring back to normal mode.
+- If it goes back to safe mode: Open Sileo → Uninstall any tweaks you've recently installed.

 # Why can't my iPad rotate?
 - Try following the fix found here: [Issue #16](https://github.com/jacksight/xina520_official_jailbreak/issues/16)